chrisgrieser/nvim-various-textobjs/README.md

 	-- select inner indentation
 	require("various-textobjs").indentation(true, true)

-	-- plugin only switches to visual mode when textobj found local notOnIndentedLine = vim.fn.mode():find("V") == nil
+	-- plugin only switches to visual mode when a textobj has been found local notOnIndentedLine = vim.fn.mode():find("V") == nil
 	if notOnIndentedLine then return end